 There are, in fact, several reasons you should reserve your coffee maker for only coffee made with water.
-We’ll talk about those reasons and more in the article below.
+We will talk about those reasons and more in the article below.

 Top 4 Reasons You Shouldn’t Put Milk in a Coffee Maker

 There are many reasons you shouldn’t put milk into your coffee maker.